carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 {% include {{ site.snippets }}/filedir/sinfo.snip %}

+As well as disk space, 'inodes' are also tracked, this is the _number_ of files.

 Notice that the project space for this user is over quota and has been locked, meaning no more data can be added.
 When your space is locked you will need to move or remove data.
 Also note that none of the nobackup space is being used.
-Likely data from project can be moved to nobackup.
+Likely data from project can be moved to nobackup. `nn_storage_quota` uses cached data, and so will no immediately show changes to storage use.

 For more details on our persistent and nobackup storage systems, including data retention and the nobackup autodelete schedule, please see our [Filesystem and Quota](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas) documentation.